bifromqio/bifromq/.github/ISSUE_TEMPLATE/bug_report.md

 2. All relevant data or environmental details that can aid in diagnosing the issue, made publicly accessible (e.g., via public file sharing or accessible links).
 This may include but is not limited to:

-- Debug-level logs
+- All files under `logs` folder with **Debug-Level** output (mandatory)
-- All contents of the data directory for BifroMQ
+- All contents of the `data` directory for BifroMQ（mandatory if your issue related to persistent workflow）
 - The content of configuration files and other relevant information
 - Any other pertinent details